 Mint.com bills itself as a free service, and that’s exactly what it is.
 There’s no software to purchase, no hidden fees, and no requirement to put credit card information on file for any purpose.
 You simply sign up for the service and use it as you need to.

-That’s a legitimate question – after all, if you’re going to assemble your financial life on an application, you certainly want to know that the company behind it is making money and will be able to continue operating.
-Mint.com has that covered, but it still doesn’t cost you anything.
+If you’re going to assemble your financial life on an application, you certainly want to know that the company behind it is making money and will be able to continue operating.

-Mint.com’s Find Savings feature provides much of the revenue for the site.
-Should you take advantage of any of the products or services that are offered – which is completely your choice – Mint does a referral fee, should you sign up with that vendor.
-The referral fee is paid to Mint out of the normal fees that the vendor will charge for their services.
-But there is no additional charge to you, nor will the vendor charge you a higher fee than they would to someone who is not referred by Mint.com.
+Mint.com’s Find Savings feature is really an advertising platform.
+They recommend ways to save money and if you take advantage of any of the products or services that are offered, Mint earns a referral fee or commission.
+The referral fee is paid to Mint out of the normal fees that the vendor will charge for their services and there is no additional charge to you (and the vendor usually won’t charge you a higher fee than they would to someone who is not referred by Mint.com)

 Should You Use Mint.com?